microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 |-----|-------|----------|
 | PathSet | A path starting with a '/' | yes |

+Config:
 ```JSON
 { "PathSet": "/newpath" }
 ```
+Example:<br/>
+`/request/path` becomes `/newpath`

 This will set the request path with the given value.
-E.g. it will modify the proxy request path from `/request/path` to `/newpath`.

 #### PathPattern